In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 Apart from this, this information helps you know a lot of technical stuff which may be otherwise you will never come across.

-#5) I didn’t get the opportunity to work on anything else than Manual Testing
+#5) I didn’t get the opportunity to work on anything other than Manual Testing

-Maybe this excuse is valid to some extent considering the possible workload on you or restricted responsibilities given, but not completely valid.
+This excuse may be valid to some extent considering the possible workload on you or the restricted responsibilities given, but not completely valid.

 The problem here is, we say that we didn’t get the opportunity to perform non-functional types of testing, or we are not supposed to do it or we don’t have time.